The Book of Good Love: Interpretation

 The title The Book of Good Love is inferred from the text, and who or what Good Love may be is not revealed by the author.

 The Book of Good Love explains how men must be careful about Love that can be Good (el buen amor) or Foolish (el loco amor).
 The Good Love is God's one and is preferred to the Foolish Love which only makes men sin.
 Juan Ruiz gives the reader a lot of examples to explain his theory and avoid Foolish Love in the name of the Good one.

 Due to its heterogeneity, the intention of the work is ambiguous.
 At certain points, it honors devoted love, while at others, it speaks highly of the skill involved in carnal love.

 Menéndez Pelayo was the first to point out the Goliardic character of the work, although he denied that there was any attack against dogmas or insurrection against authority, which others later confirmed to be an attitude characteristic of Goliardish poetry.

 Specialists have also discussed the possible didactic nature of the Book of Good Love.
 Authors such as José Amador de los Ríos, Leo Spitzer or María Rosa Lida de Malkiel defend didacticism as an inseparable part of the work.
 However, authors such as Américo Castro and Sánchez Albornoz deny it, and consider Juan Ruiz to be more cynical than moralistic and more hypocritical than pious.
 Juan Luis Alborg, in turn, analogizes the work to the way in which Cervantes used chivalric novels to shed his own irony and personal vision; similarly, Juan Luis Alborg asserts that "the Archpriest is contained within medieval didactic forms.”
+In this sense, the book can also be read as a parody of the epic genre.